Finding the right accounting software for your organization is one of the most crucial decisions you’ll make.But what is accounting software?

 So be sure to carefully calculate the price you may have to pay based on your business requirements.

-Add-ons are additional features offered by accounting software over and above basic plans.
+As mentioned, add-ons are additional features offered by accounting software over and above basic plans.

 Be sure to figure out any hidden fees linked to add-ons, as these could make the use of the platform costly.